 Aotearoa New Zealand Centre

-The Aotearoa New Zealand Centre focuses on Christchurch and Canterbury and has a limited concern with the rest of New Zealand.
+The Aotearoa New Zealand Centre focuses on Christchurch and Canterbury and has limited information on the rest of New Zealand.

 Using the Family History Centre